vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-Gosthāstami-K. śu.
+Gosthāṣṭami-K. śu.
 8; worship of cows, giving grass to them,

 going round them and following them; TT 55 ( quoting a

 verse from Bhima-parakrama); VKK 478-479, GK 115.
 Gaurigaṇeśacaturthi-on any 4th tithi worship of Gauri and

-Ganesa; secures saubhāgya and success.
+Gaṇeśa; secures saubhāgya and success.
 GK 73

-(from Linga ).
+(from Liṅga ).
 Gauricaturthi-on 4th of M. śu.
 Gauri to be worshipped by all,

 specially by women, with kunda flowers ; learned brāhmaṇas, women and widows to be honoured.
 HV I. 531 (from Brah.),